neverleave0916/docker-yolo_v4/README.md

 git clone https://github.com/AlexeyAB/darknet
 chmod -R 777 darknet/  #This step is important
 ```
-### 3. Use make to compile (you can follow the AlexeyAB/darknet tutorial if you want, below are the steps that I use, because I kept get error in the AlexeyAB/darknet tutorial)
+### 3. Use make to compile (you can follow the AlexeyAB/darknet tutorial if you want, below are the steps that I use, because I kept getting errors in the AlexeyAB/darknet tutorial)
 1. Open Makefile
 ```console=
 cd darknet